-Read “Faith-filled Models from the New Testament: Paul the Apostle” and “November Hero of the Month: Paul the Apostle.”
+Read “Faith-filled Models from the New Testament: Paul the Apostle” and “Heroes of the Bible: Paul the Apostle.”
 If the children are unfamiliar with the martyrdom of Stephen, read about Stephen from the story found in Acts 7:1–60.
 You can find a simple visualization of the story here.

 Did you know that “The Feast of Saint Stephen” is celebrated in some countries on the 26th of December, the day after Christmas, to honor Stephen as the first Christian martyr?